 2. Glamglow Supermud Cleaning Treatment V.S.
 Elizavecca Milky Piggy Carbonated Bubble Clay Mask

-A good clay mask is essential for drawing dirt and impurities out of your skin (as well as closing up those pesky pores), which is what made the Glamglow Supermud Cleaning Treatment quite so revolutionary when it was first released.
-This product even helps with blemishes, redness, and scars, leaving behind a clear, smooth complexion that users couldn’t seem to get anywhere else.
+A good clay mask is essential for drawing dirt and impurities out of your skin (as well as closing up those pesky pores), which is what made the Glamglow Supermud Cleaning Treatment so revolutionary when it was first released.
+This product even helps with blemishes, redness, and scars, leaving behind a clear, smooth complexion that skincare junkies couldn’t seem to get anywhere else.

 The Elizavecca Milky Carbonated Bubble Clay Mask is available on Althea.kr and retails at SGD13.50.

 3. Tatcha The Water Cream V.S.
 Laneige Water Sleeping Mask